LudgerS/fastExponentialFit/README.md

  Intended for T2 or T2* MRI relaxometry.

- Refernces and details in source code comments.
+ References and details in source code comments.

  Licensed under GNU GPLv3